-Note that, as the "(in part)" locution suggests, Truth-Directedness provides only a necessary condition: it is compatible with there being further conditions that a source of basic epistemic justification needs to satisfy.
 We now clarify three elements of this thesis: the appeal to truth, to explanation ("because"), and to positive connection.

-First, in adverting to truth, we do not intend to commit ourselves to a specific account of truth.
-To see this, note that one could restate our thesis (more clumsily) in terms of a positive connection between (a) belief that P and (b) P. Many philosophers with a range of views about truth - both substantive and minimalist - should find this thesis attractive.
+First, in adverting to truth, we do not intend to commit ourselves to anything incompatible with deflationary accounts of truth.
+The thesis could be stated (more clumsily) in terms of a positive connection between a) beliefs that P and b) P.

 Second, the thesis asserts that the connection between the truth and the sources of basic epistemic justification must be explanatory.
 The thesis is thus fundamentally a constraint on theories that purport to explain why something is a source of basic epistemic justification.
 According to Truth-Directedness, all such theories must advert to some positive connection to truth as a criterion.
 Consider an example where this connection fails: a crude epistemic divine command theory.
-This theory states that a belief-forming mechanism's being a source of basic epistemic justification is grounded in God's commanding you to treat it as basic.
+This theory states that for a source to be epistemically basic is for God to demand that you treat it as basic.
 This theory violates the explanatory requirement of Truth-Directedness.
 Note that even if God in fact ensured that the sources he commanded you to rely on are reliable, the link to truth thereby secured is not part of this theory's account of what explains why something is a source of basic epistemic justification.
 We think that the fact that this theory violates Truth-Directedness is one sufficient explanation of why this theory fails as an account of epistemic justification.

 Crucially, Truth-Directedness is a demand on the theory that explains epistemic basicness, not on the basic sources themselves.
 Truth-Directedness thus does not require that a source of basic epistemic justification must "have truth as a goal".
-For example, conceptual competence with the concept AND does not obviously involve having truth as a goal, any more than competence with the concept TONK does.
-This is compatible with a theory of the sources of basic epistemic justification saying (for example) that our competence with the former, and not the latter, is a source of basic epistemic justification, in part because the first concept is truth-preserving while the second is not.
+For example, conceptual competence with the concept AND does not obviously involve having truth as a goal, any more than competence with the concept TONK does.12 This is compatible with a theory of the sources of basic epistemic justification saying (for example) that our competence with the former, and not the latter, is a source of basic epistemic justification, in part because the first concept is truth-preserving while the second is not.13